torvalds/linux/Documentation/filesystems/fsverity.rst

 - ``hash_algorithm`` must be the identifier for the hash algorithm to use for the Merkle tree, such as FS_VERITY_HASH_ALG_SHA256.
 See ``include/uapi/linux/fsverity.h`` for the list of possible values.
-- ``block_size`` must be the Merkle tree block size.
-Currently, this must be equal to the system page size, which is usually 4096 bytes.
+- ``block_size`` is the Merkle tree block size, in bytes.
+In Linux v6.3 and later, this can be any power of 2 between (inclusively) 1024 and the minimum of the system page size and the filesystem block size.
+In earlier versions, the page size was the only allowed value.
-  Other sizes may be supported in the future.
-This value is not necessarily the same as the filesystem block size.
 - ``salt_size`` is the size of the salt in bytes, or 0 if no salt is provided.
 The salt is a value that is prepended to every hashed block; it can be used to personalize the hashing for a particular